Channel Coding at Low Capacity: Numerical Analysis of Fundamental Limits

+In this section, we numerically evaluate our channel coding bounds from Section~\ref{sec:limits}.
+We report the numerical results on the BEC and the BSC cases.
+As mentioned earlier, we do not numerically implement our results on the AWGN channel (Theorem~\ref{bounds for AWGN} and Corollary~\ref{optimal n for AWGN}) since their contribution is merely showing that the limit of the existing moderate-capacity regime analysis will lead to a low-capacity regime bound.

 For the BEC, we have compared in Figure~\ref{fig:BEC}, the lower and upper bounds obtained from Theorem~\ref{Bounds for BEC} with the predictions of Formula~\eqref{poly-formula}.
 We have also plotted the performance of polar codes.
 The setting considered in Figure~\ref{fig:BEC} is as follows: We intend to send $k=40$ information bits over the BEC$(\epsilon$).
-The desired error probability is $p_e = 10^{-2}$.
+The desired error probability is $p_e = 0.01$.
 For erasure values between $0.96$ and $1$, Figure~\ref{fig:BEC} plots bounds on the smallest (optimal) blocklength $n$ needed for this scenario as well as the smallest length required by polar codes.
-Note that in order to compute e.g., a lower bound on the shortest length from Theorem~\ref{Bounds for BEC}, we should fix $M^*(n,p_e)$ to $k=40$ and search for the smallest $n$ that satisfies equation~\ref{M2} with $\kappa = n(1-\epsilon)$ and $p_e = 0.01$.
+Note that in order to compute a lower bound on the shortest length from Theorem~\ref{Bounds for BEC}, we should fix $M^*(n,p_e)$ to $k=40$ and search for the smallest $n$ that satisfies equation~\eqref{M2} with $\kappa = n(1-\epsilon)$ and $p_e = 0.01$.

-As we see in Figure~\ref{fig:BEC}, the lower and upper bounds predicted from Theorem~\ref{Bounds for BEC} are very close to each other.
-The precise version of Formula \eqref{poly-formula} for BEC is given in \cite[Theorem~44]{polyphd}.
-Recall that both Theorem~\ref{Bounds for BEC} and \cite[Theorem~44]{polyphd} are estimating the raw upper and lower bounds from Theorem~\ref{BEC achiv} and Theorem~\ref{BEC conv}.
-As expected, the prediction obtained from Formula~\eqref{poly-formula} is not precise in the low-capacity regime and it becomes worse as the capacity approaches zero.
-On the other hand, the estimated bounds from Theorem~\ref{Bounds for BEC} converges to the original raw bounds of Theorem~\ref{BEC achiv} and Theorem~\ref{BEC conv} as the capacity approaches zero.
+Note that Theorem~\ref{BEC achiv} \cite[Corollary~42]{polyphd} and Theorem~\ref{BEC conv} \cite[Theoreem~43]{polyphd} (presented in the Appendix) are the raw upper and lower bounds for the optimal blocklength in BEC that both the classical estimation \eqref{poly-formula} (whose precise version for BEC can be found in \cite[Theorem~44]{polyphd}) and Theorem~\ref{Bounds for BEC} are estimating.
+As expected, the prediction obtained from \cite[Theorem~44]{polyphd} is not precise in the low-capacity regime and it becomes worse as the capacity approaches zero.
+On the other hand, the estimated bounds from Theorem~\ref{Bounds for BEC} converge to the original raw bounds of Theorem~\ref{BEC achiv} and Theorem~\ref{BEC conv} as the capacity approaches zero.
 Also, the performance of the polar code is shown in Figure~\ref{fig:BEC}.
-The polar code is concatenated with cyclic redundancy check (CRC) code of length $6$, and is decoded with the list-SC algorithm \cite{tal2015list} with list size $L=16$.
+The polar code is concatenated with cyclic redundancy check (CRC) code of length $6$ and is decoded with the list-SC algorithm \cite{tal2015list} with list size $L=16$.